CaliStyle/trailpack-proxy-engine/README.md

   profile: 'testProfile',
   // Configure Cron Jobs
   crons_config: {
-    // Delay when crons are allowed to start being processed in seconds
+    // Delay when cron jobs are allowed to start being processed in seconds
     uptime_delay: 180,
     // The profiles that are able to run specified crons
     profiles: {